C3BI-pasteur-fr/CoreGeneBuilder/INSTALL.md

 You need to have a user account to use CoreGeneBuilder on the cloud: https://cloud.france-bioinformatique.fr/cloud/

-#display help using this command :
+Display help using this command :
 ~~~~
 $ coregenebuilder
 ~~~~